To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 If you’re interested in learning more, we’ve compared some of the best medical alert systems and have written in-depth about Medical Guardian (one of the big dogs).
 We’ve even interviewed the CEO and founder of Medical Guardian.

 The coronavirus (COVID-19) outbreak is a perfect example of how vulnerable our elderly population is.
 Without the right health infrastructure and support, they will be more at risk than the statistics already suggest.
-Read our comprehensive coronavirus guide to learn how to protect yourself and your loved ones.
-We bring you the facts around this novel virus and debunk the myths.

 Got any concerns about this new era in healthcare?